 - July 2010-2015 – Worked to enroll represented locations on Direct Deposit and Paycard

-After providing specific details around how they carried out this initiative, the feature company then shared the benefits they have received as a result of transitioning much of their employee population to electronic pay statements.
+After providing specific details about how they carried out this initiative, the featured company then shared the benefits they have received as a result of transitioning much of their employee population to electronic pay statements.
 Those benefits include:

 - Reduced outsourcing cost for printing pay statements

 - Introduced employees to employee self-service and the benefit of it